mamuso/mamuso.dev/_feed/2021-09-01-straycharacters.md

 I rediscovered that, between 2005 to 2014, I took a good amount of pictures of urban typography.

 I know how it started.
-Back in 2003, I got a copy of America Sánchez’s Barcelona Gráfica.
+Back in 2003, I got a copy of [America Sánchez’s Barcelona Gráfica](http://www.lexiearle.com/blog/2016/8/11/barcelona-grafica-and-25000km-de-signes).
 The book clusters lettering, typography, and signals that represent the character of the city.
 I liked the idea of treating the urban environment as a graphic canvas.

 I don’t know why I stopped, though.
+I enjoyed the letter hunting and still enjoy those pictures, so I created a [silly site](http://straycharacters.mamuso.net).